 6. Highlight amenities and perks

 Residents want to know about the amenities offered at the building.
-Amenities like fitness centers, pools, in-unit washer/dryers, and rooftop access are all things that may incentivize a resident to sign a lease with you.
+Amenities like fitness centers, pools, in-unit washers/dryers, and rooftop access are all things that may incentivize a resident to sign a lease with you.

 Highlighting perks like rent stabilization, guest parking passes, and annual building upgrades will also help boost your close rate.